zyanchew/social-network-synthesis/README.md

 ### Model II: Social Relationships and Joint Activities at Ego-Alter Level
 Model II explores:
-- How differences (or similarities) between egos and alters influence joint activity frequency.
+- The influence of differences (or similarities) between egos and alters on joint activity frequency.
-- The impact of gender, age, education differences, geographical distance, relationship duration, and social categories on joint activity frequency.
+- The effects of gender, age, education differences, geographical distance, relationship duration, and social categories on joint activity frequency.

 **Key Variables**:
 - Differences in gender, age, education, geographical distance, and relationship duration.